nickstanley574/django-tutorials/README.md

 ### Use generic views: Less code is better

 These views represent a common case of basic Web development: getting data from the database according to a parameter passed in the URL, loading a template and returning the rendered template.
 Because this is so common, Django provides a shortcut, called the “generic views” system.
 Generic views abstract common patterns to the point where you don’t even need to write Python code to write an app.

+`ListView` and `DetailView`.
+Respectively, those two views abstract the concepts of “display a list of objects” and “display a detail page for a particular type of object.”
+The `DetailView` generic view expects the primary key value captured from the URL to be called "pk", so we’ve changed question_id to pk for the generic views.